ent/ent/doc/website/blog/serverless-graphql-using-aws.md

 The first command creates a compiled binary named `main`.
 The second command compresses the binary to a ZIP archive, required by AWS Lambda.
 The third command replaces the function code of the AWS Lambda named `ent` with the new ZIP archive.
-If you work with multiple AWS accounts you want to use the `--profile <your aws profile>` swiitch.
+If you work with multiple AWS accounts you want to use the `--profile <your aws profile>` switch.

-After you successfully deployed the AWS Lambda, open the "Test" tab of the `ent` function in the web console and invoke it with a "migrate" action:
+After you successfully deployed the AWS Lambda, open the "Test" tab of the "ent" function in the web console and invoke it with a "migrate" action:

 <div style={{textAlign: 'center'}}>
   <img alt="Screenshot of invoking the Ent Lambda with a migrate action" src="https://entgo.io/images/assets/appsync/execution-result.png" />